hmcts/ops-runbooks/aks/redeploying-aks-clusters.md

 - Build the other demo cluster:
   - CFT: Use the [pipeline](https://dev.azure.com/hmcts/CNP/_build?definitionId=677&_a=summary) in apply mode to build either 00/01 demo cluster.
-  - SDS: Uncomment 00/01 cluster in this file [this file](https://github.com/hmcts/aks-sds-deploy/blob/master/environments/aks/demo.tfvars) in a PR and merge into    master.
+  - SDS: Uncomment 00/01 cluster in this file [this file](https://github.com/hmcts/aks-sds-deploy/blob/master/environments/aks/demo.tfvars) in a PR and merge into master, then run the [pipeline](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=482) in apply mode.
 - Check whether all deployments/ apps are up. `kubectl get hr -A` gives a quick snapshot of progress.
 - Check that Load Balancer IPs have been assigned `kubectl get svc -n admin`, one external-ip for each instance of traefik.
 - Check all pods are deployed and running.
 Compare with pods status reference taken pre-deployment.